nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 ```

-### The Init Function
+### The `init` method

-Most apps will have a special method called `init` that kicks things off.
-Anything that needs to happen on page load, and most event handlers go in here.
+Most apps will have a special `init` method.
+This will initialize anything that needs to happen on page load, and hold most event handlers.
+This helps ensure that your handlers are called properly, without interference or reliance of other methods.
 It's also a good place to cache jQuery selectors.

 **The name `init` is just a name.
 You can name the method whatever you'd like,`init` is simply used as a short form for initialize as what we are doing is initializing our application.**